escherba/dotfiles/notes/docker-jupyter.rst

 To verify both that Nvidia-docker is working and that Tensorflow can recognize the GPU::

-  docker run --gpus all -it --rm escherba/tensorflow:latest-gpu-py3-jupyter \
+  sudo docker run --gpus all -it --rm escherba/tensorflow:latest-gpu-py3-jupyter \
     python3 -c "import tensorflow as tf; print(tf.test.is_gpu_available())"

 This should print out "True."